mtntruong/LRT-HDR/README.md

 python train_manual.py --data_path=/path/to/Training_Samples --resume=./checkpoints/epoch_30.pth --set_lr=1e-8
 # Stop after 40th epoch and you are done
 ```
-After the training process complete, you should use the weight named `epoch_40.pth` for testing.
+After the training process completes, you should use the weight named `epoch_40.pth` for testing.

 ## Testing
 TODO